Dave-team/Knowledge-base/Negotiation.md

 - We can map out our expected growth for the next year, calculating MAR by different months (e.g. accounting for peak period)
 - If we’d need to top up our credits, we’d be able to do so during the year (the price per credit would be fixed)

+- Price goes up quickly.
+From X to Y. We’ve been a customer for a long time - is there anything we can do to make this a bit easier to sell to CFO?
+- Really understand their pricing structure.
+What if we need more in between?
+Can we price lock?
+- What are the terms?
+- Projection of growth:
+  - Look at our YoY performance and extend this out to this year
+  - Add in a small buffer

 ## Templates
 ### Looker contract renewal